 - Theme template – One-off payment between $0 and $180.

-Multiply those expenses by the total number of shops you have, and you could be looking at a significant investment.
-Owning numerous Shopify outlets isn’t for wimps, but if done correctly, it can be an enormous moneymaker!
+Multiply those expenses by the total number of shops you have; you could be looking at a significant investment.
+Owning numerous Shopify outlets isn’t for wimps, but it can be an enormous moneymaker if done correctly!

 Should you consider running multiple Shopify stores?

-For most sellers on Shopify, one shop to sell items is sufficient.
+For most sellers on Shopify, one shop-to-sell item is sufficient.
 However, it may be advantageous to open another store for the sake of increased potential sales, better positioning, more concentrated marketing efforts, and so forth in order to obtain greater overall results.